vippsas/vipps-login-api/vipps-login-api-faq.md

 [portal.vipps.no](https://portal.vipps.no)
 under the "Utvikler" section and the "Setup Vipps Login" panel.

+## If a user removes their consents, is the `sub` still the same?
+Yes, the sub provided will be the same when the user logs in again and re-consents

+## If a user deletes their Vipps Profile and create a new one, is the `sub` still the same?
+No, upon deletion of the Vipps Profile the sub is also removed.

-## If a user changes phone numbers, is the `sub` still the same?
+## If a user changes phone number, is the `sub` still the same?

-Yes, it's connected to the national identity number (NIN).
+No, in order to sign up with a new phone number a user will have to delete the Vipps profile on the old phone number.
+When this Vipps profile is deleted, the sub is also removed.

 ## Why can I get userinfo after the user has revoked consent?